-Jason E. Hsu, MD Assistant Professor
+Jason E. Hsu, MD Associate Professor Chief, Shoulder and Elbow Service

-Dr. Jason Hsu is the newest member of our shoulder and elbow team.
-He joined our department in September 2014.
+Dr. Jason Hsu joined our department in September 2014.
 Jason attended medical school at Northwestern University and then completed his residency at the University of Pennsylvania.
 During his residency, he spent one year in the McKay Orthopaedic Research Laboratory focusing on research involving tendon and ligament injury, repair, and healing.
 He was also the recipient of the DeForest Willard Award for Outstanding Chief Resident, the Joseph P. Iannotti Award for Excellence in Shoulder Surgery, and the Stanley Chung Award for Excellence in Research.
 He also participated in the AAOS/OREF/ORS Clinician Scholar Development Program in preparation for an academic career.
-Prior to joining the University of Washington, he completed a oneyear fellowship in shoulder and elbow surgery at Washington University in Saint Louis.
+As well, he completed a one-year fellowship in shoulder and elbow surgery at Washington University in Saint Louis.